- Is the Library open to the public?

 - How do I apply for the membership?

-- Is membership attached with an annual fee?
+- Does the library membership have an annual fee?

-- Why does the Library need to charge a refundable deposit of $200 for external users?
+- Why does the Library need to charge a refundable deposit of $200 for foreigners?

 - What happens if the title I have borrowed is lost or damaged?

 - Can I photocopy library materials in the Library?